All around the world, palm oil consumption is increasing. However, it is a highly controversial food.

 All of palm oil’s calories come from fat.
 Its fatty acid breakdown is 50% saturated fatty acids, 40% monounsaturated fatty acids and 10% polyunsaturated fatty acids.

 The main type of saturated fat found in palm oil is palmitic acid, which contributes 44% of its calories.
-It also contains small amounts of stearic acid, myristic acid and the medium-chain fat lauric acid.
+It also contains high amounts of oleic acid and smaller amounts of linoleic acid and stearic acid.

-Palm oil’s reddish-orange pigment is rich in antioxidants known as carotenoids, including beta-carotene, which your body can convert into vitamin A.
+Red palm oil’s reddish-orange pigment stems from antioxidants known as carotenoids, including beta-carotene, which your body can convert into vitamin A.

 In fractionated palm oil, the liquid portion is removed by a crystallizing and filtering process.
 The remaining solid portion is higher in saturated fat and has a higher melting temperature (5).

 Bottom Line: Palm oil is 100% fat, half of which is saturated.
-It also contains vitamin E and antioxidants called carotenoids, which your body can convert into vitamin A.
+It also contains vitamin E and red palm oil contains antioxidants called carotenoids, which your body can convert into vitamin A.

 It May Have Health Benefits